TsukiBani/ICT3102/README.md

 ### imagedb

+Storage folder for the user's uploaded image files.

 ### JMeter_Test

 Contains the JMeter testing related files and dependencies that may be requried to run the test plan.